BARGHEST-ngo/barghest.asia/content/_index.md

 We focus on addressing gaps in spyware research, such as our ability to identify threats on Android devices, which   represent 72.04% of the global mobile market share and dominate mobile usage in regions such as Asia, Latin America, and Africa.

 Through our work, we aim to decolonize and democratize threat research.
 Our aims are to build open-source, community-driven solutions that break the current monopoly on spyware research and empower decentralized civic groups to conduct independent investigations.
-All of our tools are developed in-house by our team, ensuring full technological provenance, sovereignty and transparency——nothing is outsourced to third-party developers or proprietary vendors.
+All of our tools are developed in-house by our team, ensuring full technological provenance, sovereignty and transparency——nothing is outsourced to third-party orgs or proprietary vendors.

 Our work is not just about technology—it’s about accessibility.
 By lowering the barriers to forensic investigation, we ensure no journalist, activist, or human-rights defender is left without the technical support they need to protect themselves.